What the Constitution Says About Citizenship

 - Grades: 3–5, 6–8, 9–12

 Because the young United States followed British common law, it accepted the rule of jus soli, or place of birth.
-As early as 1790, Congress recognized the rule of jus sanguinis, or blood relationship, by passing laws giving citizenship to a child born in a foreign country if the father was a citizen of the United States.
+As early as 1790, Congress recognized the rule of jus sanguinis, or blood relationship.
+It passed laws giving citizenship to a child born in a foreign country if the father was a citizen of the United States.

 The 14th Amendment